AprvJha/salary_prediction_app/README.md

 source venv/bin/activate

-# Install dependencies
+## Install dependencies

 pip install -r requirements.txt

-# Run the Flask app
+## Run the Flask app

 python app.py

-# Open your browser
+## Open your browser
 Go to http://127.0.0.1:5000 to use the app.

-└─ salary_prediction_data.xlsx  # Sample dataset
-Notes
+## Notes
-If you don’t have the .pkl models, you can train them using the provided Jupyter notebook or Python script.
+1. If you don’t have the .pkl models, you can train them using the provided Jupyter notebook or Python script.

-Ensure your Python and library versions match the ones used in development (Python 3.11+, numpy < 2).
+2. Ensure your Python and library versions match the ones used in development (Python 3.11+, numpy < 2).